-Statistical techniques: AutomaDeD [10] uses Semi-Markov Models (SMMs) to find parallel tasks that deviate from other tasks' behavior.
-AutomaDeD is similar to BLOCKWATCH in that both techniques consider deviations as detections.
+BLOCKWATCH in that both techniques consider deviations as detections.
 However, AutomaDeD differs from BLOCKWATCH in three ways.
 First, AutomaDeD requires the programmer to annotate their code with region identifiers which are used as the building blocks of the SMMs.
 Second, AutomaDeD is targeted towards software bugs during debugging, and not at runtime hardware errors.
 Finally, AutomaDeD learns SMMs at runtime, and can incur false-positives.

-Mirgorodskiy et al. [11] use statistical techniques based on function execution times in parallel programs' tasks to detect outliers.
+Mirgorodskiy et al. [12] use statistical techniques based on function execution times in parallel programs' tasks to detect outliers.
 However, this approach does not detect errors that do not cause a noticeable difference in the execution times of functions.
 Their approach also incurs false-positives as the execution times are learned at runtime.

-Invariant based Checks: DMTracker [24] leverages invariants on data movement to find bugs in MPI-based parallel programs.
+Invariant based Checks: DMTracker [26] leverages invariants on data movement to find bugs in MPI-based parallel programs.
 They leverage the observation that MPI programs have regular communication patterns, which gives rise to invariants on the transfer of data among the different tasks.
 DMTracker differs from BLOCKWATCH in three ways.
 First, the invariants are specific to MPI-based programs, and do not apply for shared memory parallel programs.
 Second, the invariants derived by DMTracker pertain to the messages sent by the program, and not necessarily to the control-data.
 Finally, DMTracker attempts to learn the pattern of data transfer at runtime and may hence incur false-positives.

-FlowChecker [25] also finds errors by tracking invariants on communication operations in MPI parallel programs.
+FlowChecker [27] also finds errors by tracking invariants on communication operations in MPI parallel programs.
 FlowChecker extracts message intentions, which are matching pairs of sends and receive MPI calls, and checks whether the message flows in the underlying MPI library match the extracted intentions.
-The goal of FlowChecker is to find bugs in MPI libraries that cause data loss or lead to mismatched messages, rather than runtime hardware errors.
+The goal of FlowChecker is to find bugs in MPI libraries that cause data loss or lead to mismatched messages, rather than detect runtime hardware errors.

-Static and Dynamic Analysis: Static analysis has been extensively used for verifying in parallel programs [26], [27].
+Static and Dynamic Analysis: Static analysis has been extensively used for verifying in parallel programs [28], [29].
 In these cases, the goal is to find bugs in the program, rather than detect runtime errors arising in hardware.
-Pattabiraman et al. [28] use static analysis to derive runtime error detectors for sequential programs.
+Pattabiraman et al. [30] use static analysis to derive runtime error detectors for sequential programs.
 Their technique differs from ours in three ways.
 First, they confine themselves to critical variables that have high fanout in the program.
 Second, they duplicate the backward slice of the critical variable, and compare the value computed by the slice with that in the program.
 This approach will not work for non-deterministic parallel programs.
 Finally, they use support from the hardware to track control-flow within the program, and hence require hardware modifications.

-Dynamic analysis techniques detect errors by learning invariants over one or more executions [29], [30], [31].
+Dynamic analysis techniques detect errors by learning invariants over one or more executions [31], [32], [33].
 These techniques target only sequential programs, and hence do not consider similarity across threads .
-In recent work, Yim et. al. [32] propose a technique to learn invariants for GPU programs, and use the invariants for detecting errors.
+Yim et. al. [34] propose a technique to learn invariants for GPU programs, and use the invariants for detecting errors.
 However, their focus is on errors that can cause large deviations in the output as GPU programs are inherently error-tolerant.
-A generic problem with all dynamic techniques is that of falsepositives, which can trigger unwanted detection and recovery.
+A generic problem with all dynamic techniques is that of false-positives, which can trigger unwanted detection and recovery.